 I’m currently also working on an Apple Music piece, so I did all of my listening streaming that while using my laptop.
 Considering these headphones have an impedance of 19Ω and were made for portable devices, I didn’t have a problem applying enough power at all.
 I ended up keeping the volume at only around 30%, which was more than enough to hear my music at adequate levels.
 If you already have an amp that you want to use with me these you obviously can because it’s a free world, but you really don’t need one here.

-The low-end is surprisingly flat and nowhere near overemphasized, and I love it.
-It’s almost perfectly flat so music you listen to will be given equal emphasis in the lower notes throughout the mids, but it doesn’t sound empty or boring at all.
-They find a nice sweet spot right in the middle that lets me hear the intricacies of the baseline throughout the song Where’s the Fun in Forever by Miguel benefits from the slight bass bump without making it feel like my eyes are going to fall from my skull.
+The song Where’s the Fun in Forever by Miguel benefits from the slight bass bump without making it feel like my eyes are going to fall from my skull.
 That might not be for everyone, but it’s right up my alley.
 If you want a heavy bass go with Beats headphones, but if you just want clear sound in the low-end, these will get the job done.

-Low-mids sound accurate across the board, and there’s a slight underemphasis of the lower mids as well which helps the bass sound just a little louder than it actually is, letting you hear it without taking up too much of your attention.
-Vocals sounded nice and clear, and the raspy vocals of Cold Little Heart by Michael Kiwanuka had plenty of detail.
+Low-mids sound accurate across the board, and there’s a slight bump to upper-mids which helps vocals and string harmonics stand out.
+Vocals sounded nice and clear, and the raspy vocals of Cold Little Heart by Michael Kiwanuka have plenty of detail.
 The detail in the highs was similarly clear, emphasized at all the right parts of the frequency range without ever getting harsh or distorting.
 Treble clarity is slightly tamped down when you swap the silicone ear tips for the memory foam alternatives.

 Should you buy the FiiO FH5?

-The Fiio FH5 in-ears satisfied an itch I forgot I had.
-After listening to dozens of Bluetooth products, there’s something about a good pair of in-ears that can show you what you’ve been missing.
-Not to mention: I was using less than ideal source files as I was mainly using streaming services.
+Although I used less-than-ideal source files from streaming services, the earbuds made my music sound great.
 So are these worth the $249 asking price?
 I’ll answer that by only copping out a bit: for me, it absolutely is with the money.
 Admittedly, its value depends on how much you prioritize sound quality.

 New audio products seem to focus more on the tech inside with sound coming as an afterthought.
-That’s not a bad thing either, considering it’s that tech that gives us the amazing active noise cancelling from Bose and Sony, or the IPX7 sweatproof build of the Powerbeats Pro.
+That’s not a bad thing either, considering it’s that tech that gives us the amazing active noise cancelling from Bose and Sony, or the IPX7 sweatproof build of the Samsung Galaxy Buds Pro.
 Still, there’s something romantic about a quality pair of in-ears designed to be great at one specific thing.
-I would end this with a car comparison considering that’s what inspired the design of the FH5’s, but I’m not a car person.
-Instead, I’ll leave you with a watch analogy.
-Some people may love smartwatches and all their extra features, but there will always be those who prefer the Rolex.